jinghuazhao/pQTLtools/README.md

 ## A protein Quantitative Trait Locus toolkit

-The seeds collection of data and utilties for (pQTL) analysis.
-At this early stage, this repository collects information on a number of protein panels, linking function for cis/trans classification, 2D manhattan plots, 3D-plotly plots, forest plots among others availale from R/gap; query results on genes, regions, and SNPs via
+This seeds collection of data and utilties for (pQTL) analysis.
+At this early stage, the repository collects information on a number of protein panels, linking function for cis/trans classification, 2D manhattan plots, 3D-plotly plots, forest plots among others availale from R/gap; query results on genes, regions, and SNPs via